kahara/moxon/README.md

 and the reflector.
 A spare 1:1 balun I already have from the old half-wave dipole.

 The only bit that is more "elaborate" is the centerpiece that joins the mast and the spreaders.
+Initial idea was/is to 3d print a mock-up of the centerpiece, something robust enough to support the spreader's weight, so that the antenna could be tested in "ideal" conditions.
+Then prepare the actual centerpiece from machined aluminum, for example.
+I have limited computer-aided design experience and zero 3d printing experience, but maybe this'll be a good excuse to test those waters a bit.
+[OpenSCAD](https://openscad.org/) seems like a no-brainer choice from here.

+I don't own a 3d printer, but luckily our local library has one.
+But the maximum time reservation for that machine is six hours, which severely limits what can actually be printed.
+Which lead me to think that maybe a sparse model could be filled with some suitable material, creating a sort of composite?
+I don't know if this is a viable idea at all, but because it costs almost nothing, let's give it a go.